pazbenitzhak/DroneLocationsOptimization/README.md

 7. To get a visualiation of the forces and drones movement, please refer to lines 370-390 in the simulation.py file.

 **NOTE:** Right now the code is configured to run 100 runs of the simulation, with 10 soldiers in a unit
          and various battery values.
+In the current configuration, 100 runs are expected to run in approximatley 1hr, with a single run runtime of 35-40 seconds.
 You can configure that and other parameters in the first lines of the simulation.py file.